tripslab/vagrant-trips/README.md

 run `vagrant --jupyter-password=[your password] up`.

 The virtual machine will set itself up, and when it is ready, you can `ssh` in and use the machine as you wish.
-Any files in `./base` will be shared between the VM and your machine so you don't have to develop over `ssh`.o
+Any files in `./shared` will be shared between the VM and your machine so you don't have to develop over `ssh`.

 ## Jupyter

-If you define a `--jupyter-password`, the vagrant machine will automatically start a jupyter notebook server in the folder '/base/notebooks/'.
+If you define a `--jupyter-password`, the vagrant machine will automatically start a jupyter notebook server in the folder /home/vagrant/shared/notebooks/'.
 You can access this server from [https://0.0.0.0:8888/tree](https://0.0.0.0:8888/tree) in your local browser.

 To disable jupyter, `vagrant ssh; echo disabled >> /home/vagrant/.jupyter_mode` or simply never specify a password.
 If you want to be able to use jupyter but don't want it to autostart, run `jupyter notebook password` inside the vm and then